-NOTE : 56 On November 4, 2019, Taro announced that its Board of Directors approved a USD 300 Million share repurchase of ordinary shares.
+NOTE: 56 On November 4, 2019, Taro announced that its Board of Directors approved a USD 300 Million share repurchase of ordinary shares.
 On November 15, 2019, Taro commenced a modified "Dutch auction" tender offer to repurchase up to USD 225 Million in value of its ordinary shares.
 In accordance with the terms and conditions of the tender offer, which expired on December 16, 2019, Taro repurchased 280,719 ordinary shares at the final purchase price of USD 91.00 per share.
-During the year ended March 31, 2022 and March 31, 2021, in accordance with Rule 10b5-1 program, Taro repurchased 341,413 shares at an average price of USD 73.03 per share and 332,033 shares at an average price of USD 75.23 per share respectively, leaving USD 224.5 Million remaining under the current board authorization of Taro.
+During the previous year ended March 31, 2022, in accordance with Rule 10b5-1 program, Taro repurchased 341,413 shares at an average price of USD 73.03 per share, leaving USD 224.5 Million remaining under the current board authorization of Taro.

-NOTE : 57 RELATED PARTY DISCLOSURES (IND AS-24) - AS PER ANNEXURE 'B'.
+NOTE: 57 RELATED PARTY DISCLOSURES (IND AS-24) - AS PER ANNEXURE 'B'.

-NOTE : 58 Expenditure related to Corporate Social Responsibility (CSR) as per Section 135 of the Companies Act, 2013 read with Schedule VII thereof: ₹ 458.3 Million (March 31,2021 : ₹ 575.6 Million).
+NOTE: 58 Expenditure related to Corporate Social Responsibility (CSR) as per Section 135 of the Companies Act, 2013 read with Schedule VII thereof: ₹ 853.6 Million (March 31,2022: ₹ 458.3 Million).

-NOTE : 59 The Group does not have any material associates or joint venture warranting a disclosure in respect of individual associate or joint venture.
-The Group's share of other comprehensive income is ₹ Nil (March 31, 2021: ₹ Nil) in respect of such associates and joint venture.
-The unrecognised share of loss is ₹ Nil (March 31, 2021: ₹ Nil) in respect of such associates and joint venture.
+NOTE: 59 The Group does not have any material associates or joint venture warranting a disclosure in respect of individual associate or joint venture.
+The Group's share of other comprehensive income is ₹ Nil (March 31, 2022: ₹ Nil) in respect of such associates and joint venture.
+The unrecognised share of loss is ₹ Nil (March 31, 2022: ₹ Nil) in respect of such associates and joint venture.

-NOTE : 60 In respect of any present obligation as a result of a past event that could lead to a probable outflow of resources, provision has been made, which would be required to settle the obligation.
+NOTE: 60 In respect of any present obligation as a result of a past event that could lead to a probable outflow of resources, provision has been made, which would be required to settle the obligation.
 The said provisions are made as per the best estimate of the management and disclosure as per Ind AS 37 - "Provisions, Contingent Liabilities and Contingent Assets" has been given below: